Where to Stay in Sydney First Time: 10 BEST Areas

 If you are concerned about staying in a grittier district, but still want to benefit from the affordable accommodation, try looking for hotels in the northwest section of Kings Cross.
 Bordering nearby Potts Point, you can still find plenty of budget options whilst staying on the edge of a more upscale district.

-Stay In Kings Cross you are backpackers looking for budget-friendly accommodation; you want to stay in a neighbourhood with a gritty, urban vibe; you are curious to visit Sydney’s red light district; you are working with a smaller budget;
+Stay In Kings Cross you are looking for budget-friendly accommodation; you want a gritty, urban vibe; you are curious to visit Sydney’s red light district; you are working with a smaller budget;

-Best Places to stay in Sydney In Kings Cross:
+Best Places to stay in Sydney In Kings Cross for first-time visitors:

-mid-range ($$): Springfield Lodge This boutique hotel has Deluxe Double and Springfield Suite with fridge, air-conditioning and free wifi.
+mid-range ($$): Springfield Lodge, family-friendly boutique hotel has Deluxe Double and Springfield Suite with fridge, air-conditioning and free wifi.
 Sydney Airport and Bondi Beach are both around 15 minutes drive by car.

 mid-range ($$): Sydney Potts Point Central Apartment Hotel Located only 3 minutes’ walk from Kings Cross Train Station, this apartment provides a rooftop terrace with harbour and city views and BBQ facilities.
 All rooms have air-conditioning, refrigerator, tea and coffee maker.